Skip to content

 The Genius process distinguishes between three types of results:

 1. Output metrics.
-What did you produce?
+What got produced?
 Revenue generated, articles written, features shipped, workouts completed.
 These are the most visible but least informative.

 2. Outcome metrics.
 What effect did the output have?
 Customer satisfaction, health markers, relationship quality, skill improvement.
 These are what actually matter.

 3. Process metrics.
-How well did your system work?
+How well did the system work?
 Hours of deep work completed, consistency of practice, quality of Current assessments.
-These predict your future results.
+These predict future results.

 Peter Drucker's famous dictum — "what gets measured gets managed" — is incomplete.
 What matters is measuring the right things and adjusting accordingly.